Smart Lock Audio Recognition

 For this demo project, after some exploration we decided to use segments with the size of 8,000 samples (1/2 second).
 Change the default segment size by going to Top Menu> Edit> Settings> Label and set the Default Segment Length to 8,000 samples.

-SensiML DCL User Interface Data Explorer Settings
+SensiML Data Studio User Interface Data Explorer Settings

 These are the steps to annotate your data: